 (I like to call them seed hats, as sometimes they’re never shed from the cotyledons and end up looking like little berets.)

 Cotyledons look like leaves but are actually not leaves at all.
 Sometimes they’re called seed leaves, because they’re part of the seed or embryo of the plant.
-Their function is to absorb all the endosperm and become the temporary stores of the plant’s initial supply of nutrients.
+The function of these leaf-like structures is to absorb all the endosperm and become the temporary stores of the plant’s initial supply of nutrients.

 There can be just one cotyledon (monocotyledon, as is the case with onions and corn) or there can be two (dicotyledons, which are the majority of your vegetables).

-Because cotyledons are not the “true leaves” on a plant, most sprouts from the same family look alike at birth, even if they don’t resemble one another as they mature (like these tomatoes and peppers).
+Because cotyledons are not the “true leaves” on a plant, most sprouts from the same family look alike at birth, even if they don’t resemble one another as they mature (like these tomatoes and peppers below).

 (This is why it’s important to label your seed trays, otherwise you’ll be waiting weeks for the seedlings to develop further before you can identify them.)

 The cotyledons feed the plant until all the nutrients are used up.
-Once they’re spent, they naturally wither and fall off the stem as new leaves form.
+Once they’re spent, they naturally wither and fall off the stem as new “true leaves” form.

 In general, it takes one to three weeks for true leaves to appear once the cotyledons emerge.
 (The timeframe is dependent on the type of plant, as well as environmental factors like sunlight, moisture, and temperature.)